rasor/hooks-news/README.md

 The code has CRA frontend and Firebase backend and hosting at Firebase.

+### Branches

+1. master: typescript
+1. javascript: javascript * this one

 ## Using firebase CLI

 Use `npm install -g firebase-tools` for firebase serverless backend functions.